xcoupe01/project_Karel/README.md

 - `X value` - x dimension of the room for set
 - `Y value` - y dimension of the room for set
 - `home camera` - resets the camera to the staring position
+- `Make Blocks` - makes in the blockly field a structure that corresponds to code written in the following textarea
+- `textarea` - write code to be conversed to blockly here
 - `test` - provisional developer only button
 - `textarea` - space where generated code from block generator appears